wsp-sag/Lasso/docs/starting.md

  - [`MetCouncil Model Roadway Network Schema`], which adds data fields to the `roadway network` schema that MetCouncil uses in their travel model including breaking out data fields by time period.
  - [`MetCouncil Model Transit Network Schema`], which uses the Cube PublicTransport format,  and
  - [`Cube Log Files`], which document changes to the roadway network done in the Cube GUI.
 Lasso translates these to project cards in order to be used by NetworkWrangler.
  - [`Cube public transport line files`], which define a set of transit lines in the cube software.

 ### Components
 Network Wrangler has the following atomic parts:

  - _RoadwayNetwork_ object, which represents the `roadway network` data as GeoDataFrames;
  - _TransitNetwork_ object, which represents the `transit network` data as DataFrames;
  - _ProjectCard_ object, which represents the data of the `project card`.
 Project cards identify the infrastructure that is changing (a selection) and defines the changes; or contains information about a new facility to be constructed or a new service to be run.;
  - _Scenario_ object, which consist of at least a RoadwayNetwork, and TransitNetwork.
 Scenarios can be based on or tiered from other scenarios.
 Scenarios can query and add ProjectCards to describe a set of changes that should be made to the network.

 In addition, Lasso has the following atomic parts:

  - _Project_ object, creates project cards from one of the following: a base and a build transit network in cube format, a base and build highway network, or a base highway network and a Cube log file.
  - _ModelRoadwayNetwork_ object is a subclass of `RoadwayNetwork` and contains MetCouncil-specific methods to define and create MetCouncil-specific variables and export the network to a format that can be read by Cube.
- - _StandardTransit_, an object for holding a standard transit feed as a Partridge object and contains methods to manipulate and translate the GTFS data to MetCouncil's Cube Line files.
  - _CubeTransit_, an object for storing information about transit defined in `Cube public transport line files` .
 Has the capability to parse cube line file properties and shapes into python dictionaries and compare line files and represent changes as Project Card dictionaries.
  - _Parameters_, A class representing all the parameters defining the networks